esync-network/docs/docs/validators/node_maintenance.md

     cd keystore

-    sudo cp /home/test/<filename> /var/lib/eCredits/datadir/keystore
+    sudo cp /home/<username>/<filename> /var/lib/eCredits/datadir/keystore
     ```

-   After copying the keystore file back to your Validator, you can use the `ls` command to check if the file has been successfully copied.
+   After copying the keystore file back to your Validator on right location, you can use the `ls` command to check if the file has been successfully copied.